-IR35 (also known as the Off-Payroll working rules or the Intermediaries Legislation) is concerned with employment status (employed or self-employed) for tax and National Insurance purposes.
-At its most basic, it means that if you provide your services to a third party (the hirer) through a limited company (an intermediary) then you have to consider IR35 for each and every contract you undertake.
+IR35 (also known as the Off-Payroll Working Rules or the Intermediaries Legislation) is concerned with employment status (employed or self-employed) for tax and National Insurance purposes.
+At its most basic, it means that if a contractor provides his or her services to a third party (the hirer) through a limited company (an intermediary) then, a party in the chain must consider the IR35 status.

-IR35 is concerned with your relationship as an individual with the end client.
+IR35 is concerned with the contractor’s relationship as an individual with the end client.
 This includes the contents of any written contracts and the actual working practices.
-To be inside IR35 means that this relationship is effectively one of disguised employment and you will have to pay employed levels of tax and NIC on your income.
-If the relationship is not disguised employment and is outside IR35, you are free to account for your own tax and NIC on your income through your own company.
-The net result is that being inside IR35 usually costs you a lot more!
-Ask your accountant for a calculation.
+To be inside IR35 means that this relationship is effectively one of disguised employment and employed levels of tax and NIC need to be accounted for.
+If the relationship is not disguised employment and is outside IR35, the contractor is free to account for its own tax and NIC on its income through its own company.
+The net result is that being inside IR35 usually costs a lot more!

 The main factors considered when deciding IR35 status are: the extent and degree of control exercised by the client over the worker, the worker’s right to engage helpers or substitutes, mutuality of obligations between the worker and the client, financial risk of the worker, provision of equipment, basis of payment of the worker, personal factors, the existence of employee rights, termination of the contract, whether the worker is part and parcel of the client’s organisation, exclusive services and mutual intention.